Biosciences at Penryn Campus: New students

 We will be updating this page regularly as new details of induction and welcome activities are released.
 Please ensure you check back here frequently for updates, as well as your personal email account, new University of Exeter email account, and your My Timetable for the most up-to-date information from us.
 (Please note you need to register with the University and activate your IT account to access My Timetable.)
 If you have any questions about your induction or starting your studies, please contact your Info Point using the details on this page.

-This online induction course for Biosciences students at Penryn is all about helping you to feel confident and happy during your first couple of weeks and will provide further detailed information about studying with us.
+We have an online induction course for Biosciences students at Penryn that is all about helping you to feel confident and happy during your first couple of weeks and will provide further detailed information about studying with us.
+This will be available from 4th September.

-Welcome to Biosciences Cornwall: the Department for Ecology and Conservation
+Welcome to the Centre for Ecology and Conservation

 The University of Exeter provides a supportive and challenging environment for all its students, and although you have only just arrived, your time here will pass quickly – so please do not waste it.
 Engage in all the opportunities on offer and give your best at all times.
 In return, we will give you our best and together we will solve a wide range of biological, environmental and social problems.
 Our campus is also a place of diversity, dignity and respect, so please show care and consideration for staff and your fellow students.